 Using the middle guideline as a dividing point, draw two rounded triangles on top of the circle to form the cat's ears.
 Draw one ear on the left side and another ear on the right side.
 The order doesn't matter.

 Leave the rest of the head for later, and move on to the body.
-Just below the head, draw a large potato-like shape for the cat's body.
+Draw a large potato-like shape below the head for the cat's body.
 Leave a small gap between the two shapes.

 The small gap you left between the head and the body was for the neck.
-Go ahead and draw that now in order to bring the head and body together.
+Go ahead and draw that now to bring the head and body together.